title.gif (2832 bytes)

 Part II America

 On July 3, 2007 my phone rang in Merlin.
 “The semen is in Oregon”, the bubbly voice on the other end of the line said.
-Martin, serving as import broker, had taken delivery of the tank when it cleared customs the day before.
+Martin had taken delivery of the tank after it cleared customs the day before.
+Serving as my import broker, he had arranged shipping from Innovis in the UK, obtained all the necessary permits and dealt with all the red tape that anyone faces when dealing with the U.S. Department of Agriculture (USDA).
+I called Christine in Wales to give her the news.
 That night there was celebration on both sides of the pond.
 But we were still only half way there; none of our efforts would matter until we had lambs on the ground in the spring of 2008.

 AIthetank1.jpg (9788 bytes) AIeweinthecradle.jpg (19299 bytes)